quochieu586/ML_capybara/src/models/naive_bayes_model/README.md

 ## 2. Key features

-Since GNB is already supported by `sklearn`, we only do preprocessing step, feature extraction and fit them into model.
-The feature includes the TF-IDF vectors, extracted from the `text` column of dataset.
+Since GNB is already supported by `sklearn`, we only do preprocessing step, feature extraction and fit them into model.For the input feature, we setup 2 approaches:

+* TF-IDF vectors, extracted from the `text` column of dataset.

+* Word embedding.

+For each of them, we compare two versions: full input and reduced input using PCA (from section [dimension reduction](../dimension_reduction/README.md)).

 ## 3. Hyperparameter tuning